QuantStack/distributed-jupyter-demo/README.md

 You can confirm the kernel was created by checking **http://localhost:8888/api/kernels**.

+💡 If prompted for a token in the browser, enter: abc123

 ## 🐳 Run with Docker

 This project comes with a ready-to-use Docker and Docker Compose setup.